insanity54/guess-that-module/README.md

 ### Feedback

-If you have any suggestions, feel free to open an [issue](https://github.com/insanity54/guess-that-module/issues) or get a hold of me on Discord "DJ CrisP ▵⨯○□☆
+If you have any suggestions, feel free to open an [issue](https://github.com/insanity54/guess-that-module/issues) or get a hold of me on Discord.
+I always hang out in https://discordapp.com/invite/vocaloid and my username is  `"DJ CrisP ▵⨯○□☆ #6052"`
-#6052"